kevinburke/telapi-python/README.md

 ### Digging Deeper

-The full power of the Twilio API is at your finger tips.
-The [full documentation](http://readthedocs.org/docs/twilio-python/en/latest/) explains all the awesome features available to use.
+The full power of the Telapi API is at your finger tips.
+The [full documentation](http://readthedocs.org/docs/telapi-python/en/latest/) explains all the awesome features available to use.